Emengkeng/depuis-boiler-plate/README.md

 This endpoint does the followings:

 - Create a user
-- Create a wallet for the user
+- Sends Verification To the New User

 ### Login
 ```
 {BaseUrl}/api/v1/login
 ```
-This endpoint does the followings
+This endpoint does the following
 - Check if the user details is valid
 - Generate a JWT token if the user details are valid